 - We’ve been living in the presence of a silent superhero!
 Read her story here.

 Finally, share your fundraiser on multiple platforms so that you don’t miss anyone.
 Every one of your contacts has a unique style of communication.
-Share by email, phone call, text message, Facebook (make sure to tag specific people), on Instagram, Twitter, Snapchat, or anywhere else you communicate with people you know.
-Most crowdfunding platforms have easy sharing built into their fundraiser dashboards.
+Share by email, phone call, text message, Facebook—and make sure to tag specific people on Instagram, Twitter, Snapchat, or anywhere else you communicate with people you know.
+Most crowdfunding platforms have easy sharing tools built into their fundraiser dashboards.
 Ultimately, it’s important to ask people you know to share your fundraiser—even if they can’t donate.

 Keep donors and supporters excited about your cause by posting updates to your fundraiser every week or so.
 Don’t forget to share them!
 Consider the following ideas for updates:

-- Share important milestones and accomplishments like: We’ve received our first donation or We’re halfway to our goal!
+- Share important milestones and accomplishments.
+For example, “We’re halfway to our goal!”

-- Create ‘Mini Goals’ like: We hope to raise $500 by Friday!
-Can you share the fundraiser and help us get to our goal?
+- Create ‘mini goals.’
+For example, “We hope to raise $500 by Friday!
+Can you share our fundraiser and help us get to our goal?”